 - Develops and implements action plans to improve staff development.
 Supervises a single unit (8 to 24 hours) of approximately 20 - 60+ employees.

 - Monitors the allocation and utilization of personnel based on continual changes in patient population/needs and provides the best level of patient care while identifying savings opportunities.

 - Supervises the daily unit operations, including human resources management, department and employee safety programs, and risk management.

 - Monitors the quality of service and utilization standards and assumes specific responsibility for patient care at the unit level.
 Ensures coordinated plans of treatment, customer focused care and cost effective utilization of services.

 - Works with health care providers outside of the unit, to achieve optimal patient care across the continuum.
 Researches, identifies, and implements best practice models of other units.
 Investigates and resolves patient/family member concerns regarding patient care.

-- This company conducts compensation reviews of positions on a routine basis.
-At any time, this company reserves the right to reevaluate and change job descriptions, or to change such positions from salaried to hourly pay status.
+- We conduct compensation reviews of positions on a routine basis.
+At any time, we reserve the right to reevaluate and change job descriptions, or to change such positions from salaried to hourly pay status.
 Such changes are generally implemented only after notice is given to affected employees.

 - Minimum two (2) years of nursing experience required.

 - Minimum two (2) years of experience as charge nurse, preceptor, quality improvement champion or other related leadership experience.